 Ryan Palmer: "In the past it's been better for me, I think, because there is a lot of shots that, a lot of draw ball tee shots.
 A lot of greens set up for me, as well, depending on where the pin is obviously.
 I was able to kind of attack the golf course with the length I have.
 From what it is now to what it used to be, it's definitely longer, for sure.
 I used to hit a lot of wedges, sand wedges, and we are not doing that anymore.
 But I like what they did from tee to green.
 They did a lot of good things.
 There are a few greens that I'm sure if you ask a lot of players they weren't very pleased about, but overall I think they did a really good job with it.
 It's in perfect shape, for sure.
 Greens are rolling pretty pure, of course with the bounces they are getting.
 Overall I think they did a good job."

-Looking at incoming form for winners, Brooks Koepka had started the 2014/15 PGA Tour season strongly with 8th at Silverado and 4th at TPC Summerlin followed by his first career victory at the star-studded Turkish Airlines Open on the European Tour.
+Looking at incoming form of recent winners, Hideki Matsuyama arrived off the back of a Torrey Pines missed cut on his only 2016 appearance.
+However 2nd at the Dunlop Phoenix in Japan and 5th at the CIMB Classic in Kuala Lumpur had shown form at the latter end of 2015.
+Brooks Koepka had started the 2014/15 PGA Tour season strongly with 8th at Silverado and 4th at TPC Summerlin followed by his first career victory at the star-studded Turkish Airlines Open on the European Tour.
 This was his calendar debut.
 In 2014 'Baby Walrus' Kevin Stadler had shaken the rust off at PGA West (78th) after a strong close to 2013 which included 4th at TPC Boston, 19th at Kuala Lumpur, 10th at Sea Island and 12th at El Camaleon.
-Other form as below:

 Watch these tips on YouTube with Steve Bamford: Golf Betting System YouTube Channel